2.4 A War That Pays For Itself

 Uzza: What do you mean?

-Bob: If the Koran is the word of God and not something the guy who said he spoke for Him made up, than it is Allah who is a fan of Moses, not the other way around.
+Bob: If the Koran is the word of God and not something the guy who said he spoke for Him made up, then it is Allah who is a fan of Moses, not the other way around.

 Uzza: [showing some frustration] They both liked him, okay.

 Uzza: Muhammad saw himself as the Arab Moses.
-God gave Moses the Ten Commandments, whom Jesus, one of his lesser prophets completely misunderstood, prompting Allah to send the Koran to Muhammad to reiterate some of the more salient point of the Torah, such as the afore mention Talion law which Allah elevated into a glorification of revenge.
+God gave Moses the Ten Commandments, whom Jesus, one of his lesser prophets completely misunderstood, prompting Allah to send the Koran to Muhammad to reiterate some of the more salient point of the Torah, such as the aforementioned Talion Law which Allah elevated into a glorification of revenge.
 "In retaliation there is life for you" Allah said.
 Proportional retaliation for a wrong done to you; disproportional retaliation for a wrong done to Him or His Messenger.